thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/GettingStarted.md

 The package manager uses the version requirements, which follow Semantic Versioning (SemVer) conventions, to determine which Git tag to check out and use to build the dependency.
 The requirement for the PlayingCard dependency uses the most recent version with a major version equal to 3.

-When you run the swift build command, the Package Manager downloads all of the dependencies, compiles them, and links them to the package module.
+When you run the codira build command, the Package Manager downloads all of the dependencies, compiles them, and links them to the package module.
 This allows DeckOfPlayingCards to access the public members of its dependent modules with import statements.

 You can see the downloaded sources in the `.build/checkouts` directory at the root of your project, and intermediate build products in the `.build` directory at the root of your project.